Question #12 – What was an experience that left you speechless with delight?

 That is one of my greatest memories out of all of my ocean trips, except of course being with my husband and two kids a couple of years ago at Crescent City!
 Maybe I’ll get to try diving again someday after my husband, George, retires! 😉

-Posted on May 23, 2014, in Art Talk, My Thoughts, Watercolor Paintings, Writing and tagged Crescent City, ocean, The Successful Artist's Career Guide, watercolor painting, Watercolors.
+Posted on May 23, 2014, in Art Talk and tagged art, drawing, The Successful Artist's Career Guide.
 Bookmark the permalink.
 Leave a comment.